lbrame/linux_scripts/Setup/README.md

 ### ubuntusetup.sh

 This is the file I use to set up Ubuntu, but since it only uses standard apt packaging and doesn't install any snaps, is also suitable for Debian or any Debian - based distro.
-Please note that this script ads third-party repositories to Aptitude and it installs proprietary software.
+Please note that this script adds third-party repositories to Aptitude and it installs proprietary software.

 To use this script, run the commands: